Biomass carbon removal & storage

 Purchase targets

-Frontier is looking to purchase from BiCRS companies that complement our existing portfolio and address gaps that accelerate the field more broadly.
+Frontier continues to look for new purchases from BiCRS companies that complement our existing portfolio and address gaps that accelerate the field more broadly.
+If you think your company could be a good fit for Frontier's offtake program, please apply below.

-We are also looking for earlier-stage companies with novel, potentially breakthrough approaches that are addressing the following innovation areas:
+We are also looking for earlier-stage companies with novel, potentially breakthrough approaches that address the target innovation areas outlined here.
+If you think your organization could be a good fit for Frontier's Innovation program, please apply below.

 Pathway resources